"What

 is a woman!
 And Al is in love.
-In this second season, we discover that
+Sam

-and his best friend Gloria are secretaries.
-Sam is being stalked by
+and his best friend Gloria are secretaries in an advertising office and

-married but promising Gloria that he will divorce the wife and marry
+their boss is a married man promising Gloria that he will divorce the

-her.
-But it's not meant to be, and unless Sam can intervene, Gloria
+her instead.
+But it's not meant to be, and unless Sam can intervene,

 will